Great Expectations Mentorship Program (GEM)

 Sign up for GEM Today: GEM 2022 Registration Form

 New BIPOC and/or First-Generation students who sign up for GEM will be considered a GEM Mentee and will be paired with a GEM Mentor (a second-year or older student).
-GEM Mentors are trained to assist you in your transition to L&C and will help get you connected to our campus community and resources!
-Mentors are exceptional student leaders who can be a resource for you regarding information about academics, study and time management skills, student organizations, campus life, and other co-curricular activities.
-With your fellow GEM Mentees and your Mentor, you will have the opportunity to engage in other IME programs together and take part in our weekly GEM Gatherings.
+GEM Mentors are student leaders trained to assist you in your transition to L&C and will help get you connected to our campus community and resources!
+With other GEM Mentees and your Mentor, you will have the opportunity to engage in other IME programs together and take part in our weekly GEM Gatherings.

-Making the transition to Lewis & Clark College, regardless of academic ability, comes with many new challenges, growth, and changes that one may not have ever expected.
-It is important to remember that you are not alone in this transition!
-Our GEM Mentors are continuing students who know too well some of the issues incoming new students face when transitioning to Lewis & Clark College.
-These mentors are eager to pass along some advice and knowledge as well as help you get connected to the Lewis & Clark community!
+Moving to a new environment can sometimes come with new challenges, growth, and opportunities.
+Remember you are not alone in this transition!
+Our GEM Mentors are continuing students who know too well some of the issues new students may encounter when transitioning to L&C. These mentors are eager to pass along some advice and knowledge as well as help you get connected to the L&C community!